 Using medical appliances for your stoma and continence needs should not affect your ability to lead a normal life and that includes travel.
-Below are some handy tips for you to consider when travelling.
+Below are some handy tips for you to consider when travelling with a stoma.

 - Remember that luggage in the hold can get lost in transit.
 It is worth spreading your items between yours and your travelling partners’ cases to ensure that, if one case is misplaced, you will still have goods available to you.